-The two lists show various entries, including those defined as defaults by the application(s).
-These often aim to simplify URLs for the user.
+The two lists show various entries, including those entries defined as defaults by the applications.
+These entries often aim to simplify URLs for the user.

 The lists pair a Pattern, a regular expression matched to the request, with a Replacement that defines the redirection to impose.

 For example, the:

 New mapping definitions are created within the repository.

 There are many resources available that help explain how to define regular expressions.
 For example, https://www.regular-expressions.info/.

 In a standard installation of AEM you can find the folder: